MailToolbox/mail_plugger/docs/usage_of_fake_plugger_delivery_method.md

 - `default_delivery_system` which should be a String or Symbol.
 This option is needed when `delivery_options` and `client` are Hashes.
 When `delivery_system` in the `Mail::Message` object is not defined then the `default_delivery_system` value is the key of those Hashes.
 When `default_delivery_system` is not defined then `default_delivery_system_get` will return with the first key of `delivery_options` or `client` Hash.
 - `debug` which should be a Boolean.
 If this parameter is true then it will prints out debug informations like variable values and output of some methods.
 If we are using `MailPlugger.plug_in` method then we can set this value to add `fake_plugger_debug: true` into the `delivery_settings` Hash.
 - `raw_message` which should be a Boolean.
 If this parameter is true then it will prints out the raw message content.
 If we are using `MailPlugger.plug_in` method then we can set this value to add `fake_plugger_raw_message: true` into the `delivery_settings` Hash.
 - `response` which returns back with the give value.
 But if this parameter is `nil` then it will extract those information from the `Mail::Message` object which was provided in the `delivery_options`.
 After that it generates a hash with these data and returns with the provided `client` Class which has a `deliver` method, but it won't call the `deliver` method.
-If the `response` parameter is a Hash with `return_message_obj: true` then it will retrun with the `Mail::Message` object.
+If the `response` parameter is a Hash with `return_delivery_data: true` then it will retrun with the extracted delivery data.
 If we are using `MailPlugger.plug_in` method then we can set this value to add e.g. `fake_plugger_response: { status: :ok }` into the `delivery_settings` Hash.

 Examples: